Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 - Make the Filling – combine the shredded chicken, shredded cheese, and taco seasoning in a bowl.

 - Warm the Tortillas – warming the tortillas first is KEY to making sure they are pliable and don’t break when rolled!
-To warm them, we recommend wrapping the tortillas in a wet paper towel, then microwave for 30 seconds.
-Flip, then microwave for an additional 20 seconds.
+To warm them, we recommend stacking the tortillas on a plate (or another microwave-safe surface) and microwaving them for 15 seconds.
+Flip, then microwave for an additional 15 seconds.

-- Fill the Taquitos – fill each tortilla with about 2 tablespoons of chicken filling, then tightly roll the tortilla and press down on it to help seal it.
+- Fill the Taquitos – working one at a time, spray (or brush) each tortilla with oil, then flip it over and fill with about 2 tablespoons of chicken filling, then tightly roll the tortilla and press down on it to help seal it.
 Place the taquito seam-side-down in the air fryer basket, then repeat for the remaining 15 taquitos.

 - Air Fry – cook at 380°F for 7-8 minutes, then flip the taquitos and cook for an additional 3-4 minutes, until browned and crisp.